azeek21/Next-Notes/README.md

 ----- <a href="#programmatically-navigation"> Client side navigation with JavaScript </a>   <br/>
 ---------- <a href="#--alternative-in-programmatically-navigation"> alternative to Link's replace attribute with JavaScript </a><br/>
 <a href="#custom-404-page"> Custom 404 Page </a><br/><br/><br/>

+# Authentication example.
+### I wanted to make my example authentication with it's own readme on a different repository, Please go to <br/>
+<a href="https://github.com/azeek21/next-auth-example"> NextAuth example </a>

+# routing
-nextjs has file/page based routing.
+* nextjs has file/page based routing.
 Every file inside pages/ folder becomes a route and pages/index.tsx/jsx/js/ts becomes the root route.

 e.g: pages/home.tsx is a route wich renders default exported component inside home.tsx.
 When you visit localhost:3000/home/ this home.tsx get's rendered.
 Interesting :thinking:.